Amethyst: Other cultural associations

 Tibetans consider amethyst sacred to the Buddha and make prayer beads from it.
 Amethyst is considered the birthstone of February.

 In the Middle Ages, it was considered a symbol of royalty and used to decorate English regalia.
 In the Old World, amethyst was considered one of the cardinal gems, in that it was one of the five gemstones considered precious above all others, until large deposits were found in Brazil.

 Value

 Until the 18th century, amethyst was included in the cardinal, or most valuable, gemstones (along with diamond, sapphire, ruby, and emerald), but since the discovery of extensive deposits in locations such as Brazil, it has lost most of its value.
 It is now considered a semiprecious stone.

 Collectors look for depth of color, possibly with red flashes if cut conventionally.

 As amethyst is readily available in large structures, the value of the gem is not primarily defined by carat weight.
 This is different from most gemstones, since the carat weight typically exponentially increases the value of the stone.
 The biggest factor in the value of amethyst is the color displayed.

-The highest-grade amethyst (called "Deep Russian") is exceptionally rare.
-When one is found, its value is dependent on the demand of collectors.
-The highest-grade sapphires or rubies are still orders of magnitude more expensive than amethyst.
+The highest-grade amethyst (called deep Russian) is exceptionally rare.
+When one is found, its value is dependent on the demand of collectors; however, the highest-grade sapphires or rubies are still orders of magnitude more expensive than amethyst.